abakarovy/alpha_backend/README.en.md

 - **Authentication & User Accounts**
   - `POST /api/auth/register`
-    - Registers a new user with email, password, business type, and optional profile data.
+    - Registers a new user with email, password, business type, and optional profile data (including telegram_username).
     - Creates an initial session and returns a session token.
   - `POST /api/auth/login`
     - Logs in an existing user with email and password.
     - Returns a new session token on success.
   - `GET /api/auth/check-user?email={email}`
     - Checks if a user with the given email already exists.
+  - `GET /api/auth/check-telegram-username?telegram_username={username}`
+    - Checks if a user with the given Telegram username already exists.
   - `GET /api/auth/check-token?token={token}`
     - Validates whether a session token is present and not expired.